01 : 04 : 10 : 34

 Narmeen Oozeer is a Research Engineer focused on AI/ML interpretability at Martian.
 Her work centers on developing scalable interpretability methods to build better and more interpretable LLM routers.
 Narmeen has previously worked on activation transfers, allowing alignment interventions to be transferred between models of different scales.

-Jason is co-director of Apart Research and leads Apart Lab, our remote-first AI safety research fellowship.
+Jason is co-director of Apart Research and leads Apart Lab, the research program supporting top hackathon participants and projects.

 Speakers & Collaborators